codrut-topliceanu/TastyTrails/README.md

-**Tasty trails** is a simple app designed to search for and display recipes from spoonacular.com.
+**Tasty trails** is a simple demo app designed to search for and display recipes from spoonacular.com.

 _A minimum of Android 10 is required for this app._